dessisdakova/mock-api-server/EPS_REQUESTS_INV_DEV.md

 		        currently saved guids
 		    ]
 		}
+	- Purpose: Retrieving all guids
 ### PUT /guids
-	- Headers: none explicitly mentioned, so default headers are used (for Postman remove "HOST")
+	- Headers: none explicitly mentioned, so default headers are used
  	- Body:
 		{
 		    "body": {